Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: decay

 Figure~\ref{fig:ft-ge} shows dependencies of the $\ft$ values on the IBM-2 strength parameters for the daughter nucleus $^{68}$Ge.
 One can see that the $\ft$ values are insensitive to the parameter $\epsilon_{d,f}$.
 Significant changes of the $\ft$ values for both the $3^+ \to 4^+$ and $3^+ \to 2^+$ decays with the quadrupole-quadrupole strength parameter $\kappa_{f}$ are observed within the range $-0.05 < \kappa_f < 0$ MeV [see Figs.~\ref{fig:ft-ge}(b), and \ref{fig:ft-ge}(f)].
 For those $\kappa_f$ values that are larger in magnitude, $|\kappa_f| \gg 0.05$ MeV, the $\ft$ values are more stable or only exhibit a gradual change with this parameter.

-Something peculiar is observed in the $\ft$ systematic with the parameters $\chi_{\nu,f}$ and $\chi_{\pi,f}$ [cf. Figs.~\ref{fig:ft-ge}(c), \ref{fig:ft-ge}(d), \ref{fig:ft-ge}(g), and \ref{fig:ft-ge}(h)] : at particular values of these parameters anomalously large $\ft$ values are obtained.
+The $\ft$ values also show some dependence on the parameter $\chi_{\nu,f}$, for the $3^+_1 \to 2^+_3$ and $3^+_1 \to 2^+_5$ transitions in particular [see Fig.~\ref{fig:ft-ge}(c)].
+There is also something peculiar that is generally observed in the $\ft$ systematic with the $\chi_{\nu,f}$ and $\chi_{\pi,f}$ [see Figs.~\ref{fig:ft-ge}(c), \ref{fig:ft-ge}(d), \ref{fig:ft-ge}(g), and \ref{fig:ft-ge}(h)]: at particular values of these parameters anomalously large $\ft$ values are obtained.
 As noted in the previous article \cite{homma2024}, such ``spike'' patterns seem to occur rather accidentally, since with specific combinations of the IBM-2 as well as IBFFM-2 parameters cancellations among many different terms in the GT matrix elements occur to a great extent, leading to unexpectedly small $|\mgt|^2$ values, hence very large $\ft$ values.
-As it was also shown in Ref.~\cite{homma2024}, however, these peaks are not of crucial importance for our purpose, especially when we calculate the running sum $\left| M_\mathrm{GT} \right|^2$ taken over numerous numbers of states of the final nucleus, for which the local behaviors of $|\mgt|^2$ strengths do not play a role.
+As shown in Ref.~\cite{homma2024}, however, these peaks are not of crucial importance for our purpose, especially when we calculate the running sum $\left| M_\mathrm{GT} \right|^2$ taken over large numbers of states of the final nucleus, for which the local behaviors of $|\mgt|^2$ strengths do not play a role.

-A major conclusion drawn from the present results and those obtained in the previous study \cite{homma2024} is that the predicted $\ft$ values for $\beta$ decay within the mapped IBM-2 and IBFFM-2 are notably sensitive to the quadrupole-quadrupole interaction strength $\kappa$ in odd-odd nucleus, whether it is parent or daughter nucleus.
+A major conclusion drawn from the present analysis is that the predicted $\ft$ values for the $\btp$ decays of odd-odd As nuclei within the mapped IBM-2 and IBFFM-2 are especially sensitive to the quadrupole-quadrupole interaction strength $\kappa_i$ in the parent or odd-odd As nuclei.
+This finding appears to be robust, in view of the fact that similar parameter sensitivities of the calculated $\ft$ values were observed in our previous study of \cite{homma2024} for the $\beta$ decays of neutron-rich Zr region with mass $A \approx 100$.
+In that study, we analyzed as an illustrative example the $\btm$ decays of the even-even $^{96-102}$Zr isotopes, and concluded that the predicted $\ft$ values depended significantly on the quadrupole-quadrupole interaction strength $\kappa$ used for the even-even core Hamiltonian for the daughter odd-odd Nb isotopes.